andre-gonzalez/ansible/README.md

 ```

 # Tags structure
 The logic here is to work well with tags inheritance, so it become easier to run a whole script using less tags.
 That is why the tags are nested.
-The structure is shown below
+The structure is shown below:
 - full-install
   - docker
   - libvirt